 This Coen brothers project blends two of our favorite things: light-hearted looks at the Wild West and the work of talented singer-songwriters, including Gillian Welch and David Rawlings.

 Paisley fancies himself as a joke-cracking, well-rounded entertainer, like past stars of variety shows, as he brings comedians on board for an evening of laughs and songs.

 Country: Portraits of An American Sound (Amazon Prime)

 The decades-spanning story of country music and its sway over American popular culture, as seen through photographers' lenses, gets covered thoroughly in this 2015 documentary.

-The massive country music and football fan overlap should already know all about this television series and the book that started it all.
-Both are worth revisiting as another Texas high school football season amps up.
+The massive country music and high school football fan overlap should already know all about this television series and the book that started it all.

 This award-winning 2014 documentary chronicles Campbell's final tour and the battle with Alzheimer's that cost him his life.